-This Policy describes the types of information we may collect from you or that you may provide when you visit www.toastmasters.org and our practices for collecting, using, protecting and disclosing that information.
-By visiting any website in the Toastmasters.org domain, you are accepting the practices described in this Policy.
+Thank you for visiting Toastmasters International’s official website and shopping at our online store.
+We are committed to respecting and protecting the privacy rights of our members.
+This policy describes the types of information that Toastmasters may collect from you or that you may provide when you visit www.toastmasters.org and our practices for collecting, using, protecting and disclosing that information.
+By visiting any website in the www.toastmasters.org domain, you are accepting the practices described in this policy.

 - Records and copies of your correspondence (including email addresses), if you contact us.

 - Your responses to surveys that we might ask you to complete for research purposes.

 - Details of transactions you carry out through our website and of the fulfillment of your orders.
 You may be required to provide financial information before placing an order through our website.
 (Credit card information is always immediately disposed of after the purchase is complete).

 - There may be features that are developed in the future that may result in the collection of additional new information.

 For example, you provide information when you search for a product; place an order through our store; provide information to our Member Engagement and Support department; provide information in your personal profile (or profiles, if you have more than one); communicate with us by phone, email, or otherwise; complete a questionnaire; or use other Toastmasters features.
 As a result of those actions, you might supply us with such information as your name (or another person's), address, and phone numbers; credit card information; people to whom purchases have been shipped, including addresses and phone number; content of emails to us; personal information (your name and any Toastmasters International honors or awards you’ve received); and financial information.